 Generally, web browsers have some special features which allow to reduce the traffic over the Internet and also reduce the usage of network bandwidth that makes communication between clients and servers faster than usual.
 One such feature is called ‘Caching’.
-In caching, the resources are downloaded from the network, for use in the subsequent requests without triggering the web-server.
-To conduct real-time performance testing caching feature should be available in the performance testing tools.
+In caching, the resources are downloaded from the network, for use in the subsequent requests without triggering the web server.
+To conduct real-time performance testing caching features should be available in the performance testing tools.
 Since this is the Apache JMeter tutorial so will discuss Caching related to JMeter only.
 As you know that JMeter is not a browser but JMeter has one config element which helps to mimic the browser behaviour and make the test more realistic in terms of caching.
 ‘HTTP Cache Manager’ is used to simulate the browser caching behaviour in JMeter by adding caching functionality to HTTP requests within its scope.

 Follow the below steps:

 - Hover the mouse on ‘Add’

 - Hover the mouse on ‘Config Element‘